Ladies' Night by Jack Ketchum

 - Purchase it here

-- 4 short stories by Stephen King, Robert Silverberg, Orson Scott Card, Raymon E. Feist
+- 4 short stories by Stephen King, Robert Silverberg, Orson Scott Card, Raymond E. Feist

 - Published September 1999 (paperback edition)